cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_steps.md

 ## Scaffold a leaderboard chain

 By now you should be familiar with scaffolding a chain with Ignite CLI.
-If not, check out the [Create Your Own Chain](./../3-my-own-chain/index.md) section.
+If not, check out the [Create Your Own Chain](/hands-on-exercise/1-ignite-cli/index.md) chapter.

 To begin, scaffold a `leaderboard` chain: